pdo9141/InterviewPrep/UnitTestProject1/Web/ReadMe.txt

 	== will do any type casting before comparison, === matches with exact types
 13) What does 'use strict' do in Javascript?
 	New feature in ECMAScript 5, strict operating context prevents certain actions and throws more exceptions hence more strict
 14) What is FOUC and FOUT?
+A flash of unstyled content (FOUC, also flash of unstyled text or FOUT) is an instance where a web page appears briefly with the browser's default styles prior to loading an external CSS stylesheet, due to the web browser engine rendering the page before all information is retrieved.